Tracking the Tropics: Tropical Storms Laura and Marco moving toward the Gulf of Mexico

 - Florida Bay

-As of Saturday, Marco will beat Laura to the Gulf of Mexico and stay ahead of Laura through its lifespan.
+During Saturday evening, Marco beat Laura to the Gulf of Mexico and will stay ahead of Laura through its lifespan.
 Any interaction between the two storms will keep both of them weaker but for now, the timing of the storms do not bring them close enough for any interaction.

-According to the 5 p.m. advisory, the storm’s center is moving through the Yucatan Channel about 50 miles west of the western tip of Cuba.
+According to the 11 p.m. advisory, the storm’s center is moving through the Yucatan Channel about 110 miles northwest of the western tip of Cuba.
 It’s moving north northwest at about 13 mph with maximum sustained winds of 65 mph.

 STORM SURGE WATCHES IN EFFECT:

-Note: - UPDATE: Woman killed in Smith County wreck was 9 months pregnant with her first child